-- HIV positive applicants are not eligible for entry into Air Force service. - Medical personnel normally test applicants for active and reserve enlisted service at Military Entrance Processing Stations (MEPS). - Officer candidates (either regular or reserve) are tested during the preliminary physical examination. - HIV is prevented through education and training on sexually transmitted diseases (STDs) that is tailored to the recipient in such contexts as Preventive Health

-- Assessments (PHAs), pertinent clinical encounters and threat briefings (i.e., pre/during/post-deployment). - A health surveillance program exists for active duty and reserve component members to determine if HIV infection is present.
+- HIV positive applicants are not eligible for entry into Air Force service.
+As of 2022, this policy was under review for potential change. - Medical personnel normally test applicants for active and reserve enlisted service at Military Entrance Processing Stations (MEPS). - Officer candidates (either regular or reserve) are tested once they arrive at their first duty station. - HIV is prevented through education and training on sexually transmitted infections/diseases (STIs/STDs) that is tailored to the recipient in such contexts as Preventive Health Assessments (PHAs), pertinent clinical encounters and threat briefings (i.e., pre/during/post-deployment). - A health surveillance program exists for active duty and reserve component members to determine if HIV infection is present.
 The Air Force conducts biennial HIV tests on all active duty members.
-Reserve component members are required to be tested within 2 years of the date called to active duty for 30 days or more.
+Reserve component members are required to be tested

+- within 2 years of the date called to active duty for 30 days or more.
 The Air Force conducts HIV tests on family members of military personnel on a voluntary basis. - Active duty members who are HIV positive, but who demonstrate no evidence of immunologic deficiency, neurologic involvement or decreased capacity to respond to infection and with no clinical indication of disease associated with HIV may be retained in the Air Force. - HIV positive active duty members who demonstrate evidence of such conditions, including personnel diagnosed with Acquired Immune Deficiency Syndrome and AIDS Related Complex, are processed through the Disability Evaluation System. - Air Reserve Component (ARC) members with laboratory evidence of HIV infection are ineligible for extended active duty for a period of more than 30 days.
-ARC members who are not on extended active Guard and Reserve tours, and who show serologic evidence of HIV infection, may be transferred involuntarily to the Standby Reserve only if they cannot be utilized in the Selected Reserve in a non-mobility position. - A member who is HIV positive on active duty may request voluntary separation. - The Air Force may not use information obtained from a service member during an epidemiologic assessment interview against the service member in a court-martial, line of duty determination, nonjudicial punishment, involuntary separation (other than medical), administrative or disciplinary reduction in grade, denial of promotion, unfavorable entry in a personnel record, bar to reenlistment or any other action considered by the Secretary of the Air Force to be an adverse personnel action.
+ARC members who are not on extended active Guard and Reserve tours, and who show serologic evidence of HIV infection, may be transferred involuntarily to the Standby Reserve, or possibly separated, only if they cannot be utilized in the Selected Reserve in a non-mobility position. - A member who is HIV positive on active duty may request voluntary separation. - The Air Force may not use information obtained from a service member during an epidemiologic assessment interview against the service member in a court-martial, line of duty determination, non-judicial punishment, involuntary separation (other than medical), administrative or disciplinary reduction in grade, denial of promotion, unfavorable entry in a personnel record, bar to reenlistment or any other action considered by the Secretary of the Air Force to be an adverse personnel action.